testcontainers/testcontainers-go/docs/quickstart/gotest.md

 ## 3. Make your code to talk with the container

-This is just an example, but usually Go applications that relay on Redis are using the [redis-go](https://github.com/go-redis/redis) client.
+This is just an example, but usually Go applications that rely on Redis are using the [redis-go](https://github.com/go-redis/redis) client.
 This code gets the endpoint from the container we just started, and it configures the client.